ChaymaRhaiem/FinSent--Market-Intelligence-with-Predictive-Analytics-and-NLP/readme.md

-# Intelligent Trading Agent: An NLP-Driven Financial Analysis Platform
+# Intelligent Trading Agent: Predictive Analytics, Risk Management & Sentiment Analysis for Trading

 ## Overview
-This repository contains the source code and documentation for the Intelligent Trading Agent, a capstone project designed to integrate Natural Language Processing (NLP), , and financial PDF summarization,  web scraping, and predictive analytics to revolutionize decision-making in the Tunisian stock market.
+This repository contains the source code and documentation for the Intelligent Trading Agent, a capstone project designed to integrate Natural Language Processing (NLP), , and financial PDF summarization,  web scraping, predictive analytics and Risk prediction to revolutionize decision-making in the Tunisian stock market.

 The platform achieves:
 - Real-time financial news sentiment analysis.